 Regarding taxes (Chapter 16) the main task is to align excise taxes on liquor based on alcohol content.
 In the area of economic and monetary policy (Chapter 17) the main pending task is to secure full independence of the central bank.
 For customs union (Chapter 29) the main issues are in the areas of aligning administrative procedures, IT systems, and in capacity building.

 Regarding public financial control (Chapter 32) the main focus is internal financial control in the public sector, external audit, protection of the financial interests of the EU, and prevention of Euro counterfeiting.

 Finally, in the area of financial and budget issues (Chapter 33), we do not expect a need for a major adjustment.

 In December 2017, the Parliament adopted amendments to the Law on the Settlement of the Public Debt of the Republic of Serbia Arising from Unpaid Foreign Currency Savings which extended the deadline for the submission of claims until February 23, 2019.
 How much does this debt amount to in total and what will be the dynamics of payment?

 – The exact amount of liabilities for the Republic of Serbia based on these claims will only be known upon the completion on the process of filing claims (by the extended deadline) and verifying the amount of claims submitted by eligible citizens of the former Yugoslav republics who had saving deposits in branches of Serbian commercial banks operating on the territory of SFRY.
-Maximum amount of claims (ceiling) has been set at 310 million Euros.
+The maximum amount of claims (ceiling) has been set at 310 million Euros.
 The claims will be paid over five years in ten equal semi-annual instalments.
-The first payment is due on August 31, 2019 and the last on February 29, 2024.
+The first payment is due on 31 August 2019, and the last on February 29, 2024.